Conductive polymer

 Conductive polymers or, more precisely, intrinsically conducting polymers (ICPs) are organic polymers that conduct electricity.
 Such compounds may have metallic conductivity or can be semiconductors.
-The biggest advantage of conductive polymers is their processability, mainly by dispersion.
+The main advantage of conductive polymers is that they are easy to process, mainly by dispersion.
 Conductive polymers are generally not thermoplastics, i.e., they are not thermoformable.
 But, like insulating polymers, they are organic materials.
 They can offer high electrical conductivity but do not show similar mechanical properties to other commercially available polymers.
 The electrical properties can be fine-tuned using the methods of organic synthesis and by advanced dispersion techniques.

 History

 Polyaniline was first described in the mid-19th century by Henry Letheby, who investigated the electrochemical and chemical oxidation products of aniline in acidic media.
-He noted that reduced form was colourless but the oxidized forms were deep blue.
+He noted that the reduced form was colourless but the oxidized forms were deep blue.

 The first highly-conductive organic compounds were the charge transfer complexes.
 In the 1950s, researchers reported that polycyclic aromatic compounds formed semi-conducting charge-transfer complex salts with halogens.
-In 1954, researchers at Bell Labs and elsewhere reported organic charge transfer complexes with resistivities as low as 8 ohms-cm.
+In 1954, researchers at Bell Labs and elsewhere reported organic charge transfer complexes with resistivities as low as 8 Ω-cm.
 In the early 1970s, researchers demonstrated salts of tetrathiafulvalene show almost metallic conductivity, while superconductivity was demonstrated in 1980.
-Broad research on charge transfer salts continues today.
+Broad research on salts of charge transfer complexes continues today.
 While these compounds were technically not polymers, this indicated that organic compounds can carry current.
 While organic conductors were previously intermittently discussed, the field was particularly energized by the prediction of superconductivity following the discovery of BCS theory.